vihaanpunjabi/vihaanpunjabi/README.md

 ______________

 - Hello, My Name is Vihaan Punjabi 👋🏽
-- I'm an 8th Grader in the STEM Program.
+- I'm an 9th Grader in the STEM Program @ SCHS
 - I am open to any collaborations 🤝